Important Information for Incoming Students

 Congratulations on your recent acceptance to Emerson!
 We are thrilled to have you join our community.
 Bookmark this page and keep checking back for more helpful information and resources designed to make your transition to Emerson and Boston as easy as possible.

 Congratulations again on being accepted to Emerson College!
 Your Emerson education is an investment towards a lifetime of professional achievement and personal success.
 At Emerson you’ll learn from top-notch faculty and work with state-of-the-art equipment, all while living in a world-class city.
 With careful planning and budgeting, you will be able to maximize your program benefits while minimizing the financial strain.

 Through federal loans, payment plan options and our financial education program, Money Matters, we strive to help students manage the cost of a quality education.
 It is our goal to provide the services needed to make Emerson College a financial reality for you.
-The Financial Aid staff, in conjunction with Student Accounts and the Student Service Center, is committed to working together to find the best solution for your situation and needs.
+The Financial Aid staff, in conjunction with Student Accounts and the Office of Student Success, is committed to working together to find the best solution for your situation and needs.

 Off-Campus Student Services

 The Office of Off–Campus Student Services is here to help you with the daunting task of searching for housing in Boston.
 Roommate workshops, information about transportation, advice on realtors and other services are all available.
 No matter where you are relocating to Boston from, we can help you find your place in this wonderful city.

 You can contact the Office of Off-Campus Student Services at email@example.com or 617-824-7863.

 Beginning June 1, Emerson students must provide the Center of Health and Wellness the required immunization documentation by the July 20, 2014 deadline.
 Please read the Pre-Entrance Health Requirements Policy for your specific requirements and contact us if you have any questions.